parmar-abhinav/gum/docs/tutorials/mcp.md

 > cd gumcp
 ```

 In the gumcp folder, create a .env file with your environment variables.
 All you need is a user name in the file (e.g.```USER_NAME="Omar Shaikh"```).
-In sum, the contents of your .env file looks something like this:
+In sum, the contents of your .env file look something like this:

 ```bash
 USER_NAME="Omar Shaikh"